-Applicant. a developer or person applying for a development permit, subdivision approval or a bylaw amendment.
+- Animal Unit: the kind and number of animals calculated in accordance with Table 9.1 in Appendix. - Applicant a person applying for a development permit, subdivision approval or a bylaw amendment.

-Bare Land Condominium a condominium divided into bare land units, as defined in The Condominium Property Act, 1993.

-Bare Land Unit a bare land unit as defined in The Condominium Property Act, 1993.

-Bed-and-Breakfast Home.
-A portion of a principal residence that is used for the overnight accommodations of guests which includes the serving of one meal for remuneration.

-Building. a structure used for the shelter or accommodation of persons, animals, or goods.

-Building Bylaw a bylaw to be established by the Rural Municipality of Montrose No. 315 for regulating the erection, alteration, repair, occupancy or maintenance of buildings or structures.

-Building Floor Area the maximum area contained within the outside walls of a building, which excludes an attached private garage, porch, sunroom, unfinished attic or unfinished basement.

-Building Height the vertical distance of a building measured from the grade level to the highest point of the roof surface.

-Building Permit. a permit issued under a Building Bylaw of the Municipality authorizing the construction of all or part of any building.

-Campground. the seasonal operation of an area of land managed as a unit, providing temporary short-term accommodation for tents, tent trailers, travel trailers, recreational vehicles and campers, used by travellers and tourists.

-Carport an accessory building consisting of a roofed enclosure for the parking of motor vehicles which is attached to the principal building or approved accessory building.

-Car and Truck Wash.
-A place or business equipped for washing cars and other motor vehicles.

-Cemetery land used for the internment of the dead and may include areas to facilitate the storage of cremated remains.

-Child Care Facility - a building or portion of a building for the provision of care, instruction, maintenance or supervision of children under the age of 13 years, by persons other than those related by blood or marriage, for periods not exceeding 24 consecutive hours and includes all day-care centres, early childhood services, nurseries and after-school or baby-sitting programs that conform to the provisions of The Child Care Act.
+- Bare Land Condominium a condominium divided into bare land units, as defined in The Condominium Property Act, 1993. - Bare Land Unit a bare land unit as defined in The Condominium Property Act, 1993. - Bed and Breakfast Home.
+A portion of a principal dwelling that is used for the overnight accommodations of guests which includes the serving of one meal for remuneration. - Broad-Spectrum Agriculture refers to a range of potential agricultural usage that includes traditional and non-traditional field crops, forage production, pasturing of animals and horticulture. - Building a structure used for the shelter or accommodation of persons, animals, or goods. - Building Bylaw a bylaw established for regulating the erection, alteration, repair, occupancy or maintenance of buildings or structures. - Building Floor Area the maximum area contained within the outside walls of a building, which excludes an attached private garage, porch, sunroom, unfinished attic or unfinished basement. - Building Height the vertical distance of a building measured from the grade level to the highest point of the roof surface. - Building Permit a permit issued under a Building Bylaw of the Municipality authorizing the construction of all or part of any building. - Campground the seasonal operation of an area of land managed as a unit, providing temporary short-term accommodation for tents, tent trailers, travel trailers, recreational vehicles and campers, used by travellers and tourists. - Carport. an accessory building consisting of a roofed enclosure for the parking of motor vehicles which is attached to the principal building or approved accessory building. - Car and Truck Wash.
+A place or business equipped for washing cars and other motor vehicles. - Cemetery land used for the internment of the dead and may include areas to facilitate the storage of cremated remains. - Child Care Facility a building or portion of a building for the provision of care, instruction, maintenance or supervision of children under the age of 13 years, by persons other than those related by blood or marriage, for periods not exceeding 24 consecutive hours and includes all day-care centres, early childhood services, nurseries and after-school or baby-sitting programs that conform to the provisions of The Child Care Act.